catalinii/minisatip/README.md

 	- keep in mind that the first adapters are the local ones starting with 0 after that are the satip adapters if you have 3 local dvb cards 0-2 will be the local adapters, 3,4, ... will be the satip servers specified with argument -s

 * -f foreground, otherwise run in background

+* -F --logfile log_file, output the debug/log information to  log_file when running in background (option -f not used), default /tmp/minisatip.log

 * -g use syslog instead stdout for logging, multiple -g - print to stderr as well